cosbi-research/QSPcc/README.md

 can exploit [hardware acceleration](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) by exploiting Intel MKL, a fast math library to further speed-up your matrix computations, and can be interoperable with MATLAB with native support for [MAT](https://www.mathworks.com/help/matlab/import_export/supported-file-formats.html) files.

-Contact the COSBI Bioinformatics lab ( lombardo@cosbi.eu ) for these and other ready to use advanced features.
+Contact the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu) for these and other ready to use advanced features.

 ## TRANSLATION